Stackclash/5e-vault/5. Mechanics/Classes/Barbarian Path Of The Totem Warrior.md

 - **Eagle**

     You gain the eyesight of an eagle.
 You can see up to 1 mile away with no difficulty, able to discern even fine details as though looking at something no more than 100 feet away from you.
-Additionally, dim light doesn't impose disadvantage on your Wisdom ([[Skills#Perception|Perception]]) checks.
+Additionally, dim light doesn't impose disadvantage on your Wisdom ([[\5.
+Mechanics\Rules\Skills.md#Perception|Perception]]) checks.

 - **Wolf**